Home cooling overview

 Keep your home cool without blowing the budget

-It seems we're hearing about new heat records being set every summer (and during other seasons), and it certainly feels like it's hotter than ever!
-So there's never been a better time to explore your options for making your home a cool oasis in the heat.
+It seems we're hearing about new heat records being set every summer (and during other seasons), and no one enjoys the long hot nights during a heatwave.
+There's never been a better time to explore your options for making your home a cool oasis in the heat.

 ...without blowing the budget

 Staying cool isn't just a question of comfort - making sure you and your loved ones won't overheat when the mercury climbs can be a health and safety concern, particularly if you have very young, old or unwell people in your home.
 But heating and cooling can account for over a third of your household energy use, so keep your hip pocket and the environment in mind as you do your research.
 Check out our comprehensive guide to making your home more energy-efficient to maximise your chill factor.